bruvellu/multiview-tutorial/README.md

 # 🌟 Multiview reconstruction using BigStitcher in Fiji

-How to register and fuse multiview lightsheet datasets using BigStitcher in Fiji.
+This is a tutorial on how to register and fuse multiview lightsheet datasets using BigStitcher in Fiji.